-In this section we review the basic idea underlying Valiant's algorithm, namely, that context-free parsing can be specified as computing a transitive closure.
+In this section we review the basic idea underlying Valiant's algorithm, namely that context-free parsing can be specified as computing a transitive closure.

 1.1.
 Chomsky Normal Form.
 The simplest implementation of Valiant's algorithm takes as input a grammar in Chomsky Normal Form [Chomsky, 1959].
-In Chomsky Normal From, hereafter abbreviated CNF, the production rules are restricted to one the following forms
+In Chomsky Normal From, hereafter abbreviated CNF, the production rules are restricted to one the following forms.

+$$A_0 ::= A_1 A_2$$

-A ::= BC (binary)
+(binary)

-A ::= t (unary)
+$A ::= t$ (unary)

 $S ::= \epsilon$ (nullary)

-Any context-free grammar $\mathcal{G} = (N, \Sigma, P, S)$ generating a given language can be converted to a grammar \mathcal{G}' in CNF generating the same language.
-Hence we will assume from now on a grammar provided in CNF.
-Moreover, because it is easy to handle the empty string specially, we conventionally exclude it from the input language and thus exclude the nullary rule $S ::= \epsilon$ from the set of production rules.
+Any context-free grammar $\mathcal{G}=(N,\Sigma,P,S)$ generating a given language can be converted to a grammar \mathcal{G}' in CNF generating the same language.
+(N is the set of non-terminals, Σ is the alphabet, P is the set of productions, S is the start symbol and we use A to range over elements of N.) Hence we will assume from now on a grammar provided in CNF.Moreover, because it is easy to handle the empty string specially, we conventionally exclude it from the input language and thus exclude the nullary rule $S := \epsilon$ from the set of production rules.
 The reader avid of details is directed to Lange and Leiß [2009] for a pedagogical account of the process of reduction to CNF.